icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 Scheme Catalog Requirements Documents are not versioned, and do not include version numbers in their URLs.
 Versioned URLs would prevent easy searching with SPARQL queries, and require a range of compatible versions to be included in the record.

-Scheme Catalog Requirements Documents may be updated with backwards compatible changes, for example, adding additional groups who are permitted to use the data source.
+Scheme Catalog Requirements Documents may be updated with backwards compatible changes, for example, adding additional roles who are permitted to use the data source.
 Existing records are not updated automatically.
 A compliance process will detect out-of-date catalog entries, and notify providers to review the changes and update their record.

 ## Object specification